 Dividend-Paying Stocks are Stable

 Dividend-paying stocks are very stable.
-It is pivotal to observe, that one should keep a track-only of those shares which are constantly offering dividends to its shareholders.
-If a stock offers a high dividend in the first year and subsequently the yield is low or inconsistent then such stocks should not be considered under the ambit of high dividend yielding.
+It is pivotal to observe that one should keep a track-only of those shares which are constantly offering dividends to its shareholders.
+If a stock offers a high dividend in the first year and subsequently the yield is low or inconsistent, then such stocks should not be considered under the ambit of high dividend yielding.
 Historically, market prices of dividend-paying stocks weaken relatively lesser than various stocks having a lower Beta.
 The benefit of such stocks can stay tall during times of crisis when the stock market falls as they provide stability.
-The reason is they continue to extract dividends even in depressed market conditions and additionally, such stocks tend to recover quickly from a downfall in the market.
-Hence, rather than selling many investors prefer to buy such dividend-yielding stocks.
+The reason is they continue to extract dividends even in depressed market conditions, and additionally, such stocks tend to recover quickly from a downfall in the market.
+Hence, rather than selling, many investors prefer to buy such dividend-yielding stocks.

 Resilience to Market Crash

 There will be a relatively large number of buyers for dividend-yielding scripts than sellers as they are more lucrative.
-During scenarios of a crash, the market price of stocks tends to fall but such dividend stocks will want to stand tall in the market by continuing to offer a reasonable amount of dividends.
+During scenarios of a crash, the market price of stocks tends to fall, but such dividend stocks will want to stand tall in the market by continuing to offer a reasonable amount of dividends.
 Investors will have a preference to buy dividend-yielding stocks during a stock market slump to their portfolio.

 Preferred by Value Investors

 Value investors consider a high dividend yield ratio as a strong value indicator.
-If a quality stock is yielding a high dividend then it is considered as undervalued.
+If a quality stock is yielding a high dividend, then it is considered as undervalued.
 Improvement of sales and profit figures are one of the strongest fundamental indicators of quality stocks.
 An ideal situation from an investor’s perspective will be high profitability and low debt.
-Such a situation though will exist during the maturity stage of a firm.
-Normally, in developing countries, such a situation is not easily available and most companies are keen on leveraging the high amount of debts on their balance sheets.
+Such a situation though, will exist during the maturity stage of a firm.
+Normally, in developing countries, such a situation is not easily available, and most companies are keen on leveraging the high amount of debts on their balance sheets.

 Considered Mature Companies

 Companies that distribute their profits on a regular basis consistently in the form of dividends are considered established or saturated companies.
 This establishment comes with the predictability of future earnings.
 Firms will never want to adjust their short-term liquidity to woo investors and shareholders.
-Generally, when dividends are paid it is an indicator that they are in complete control of its liquidity position.
-Once its current liabilities are paid off, only then a firm can be in a position to offer dividends to its shareholders.
+Generally, when dividends are paid, it is an indicator that they are in complete control of its liquidity position.
+Once its current liabilities are paid off, only then can a firm be in a position to offer dividends to its shareholders.

-Reinvesting dividends enhances Yield
+Reinvesting dividends enhances Yield.

 Re-investing dividend further enhances the yield.
 Investors must invest in a systematic manner to accumulate dividend-yielding stocks.
-This way not only they accumulate fundamentally strong stocks to their portfolio but also increase overall dividend earnings.
+This way, not only do they accumulate fundamentally strong stocks to their portfolio but also increase overall dividend earnings.
 It is equally critical to reinvest dividend that flows in as this excess money can be used for purchasing more dividend stocks which are cyclical in nature.
 More stocks mean more dividends, which again is used for buying more stocks.

 Why some Stocks have a Higher Dividend Yield Ratio?

-If one looks at the subprime mortgage downfall during 2007-09, some companies were offering dividends in the range of 10%-20% encouraging the customers to cling on the stocks, but that was only because the market price of the stock had seen a downward spiral, which resulted in higher dividend yield ratio.
-While analyzing a high yield stock, it’s always important to determine the reason for the high yield of a stock.
+If one looks at the subprime mortgage downfall during 2007-09, some companies were offering dividends in the range of 10%-20%, encouraging the customers to cling on the stocks, but that was only because the market price of the stock had seen a downward spiral, which resulted in higher dividend yield ratio.
+While analyzing a high yield stock, it’s always essential to determine the reason for the high yield of a stock.